Dwarka, Delhi: Origins

 Some parts of modern-day Dwarka historically came under the colony of Pappankalan, which are now being developed under the 'Urban Expansion Projects' of the Delhi Development Authority.

-A small baoli, discovered five years ago in Dwarka, has been restored and could become a tourist attraction.
+Dwarka Baoli (also known as Loharehri Baoli) is a historical stepwell recently discovered in Dwarka Sub City, in South West Delhi, India.
 An elaborate conservation project by the India National Trust for Art and Cultural Heritage (Intach) for the Lodi-era baoli was completed recently.
-Dwarka Baoli (also known as Loharehri Baoli) is a historical stepwell recently discovered in Dwarka Sub City, in southwest New Delhi, India.
 It was constructed for the residents of Loharehri village by the Sultans of the Lodi Dynasty in the early 16th century.
 Dwarka now stands where the Loharehri village once stood.

 21st century

 In 2019, Minister of Home Affairs Rajnath Singh inaugurated India's first National Cyber Forensic Lab which is part of the National Cyber Coordination Centre and Cyber Protection Awareness and Detection Center (Cypad) of Delhi Police in Dwarka.
 The Election Commission of India has established India International Institute of Democracy and Election Management campus in Dwarka.
-The National Highways Authority of India headquarters, an autonomous agency of the Government of India, set up in 1988 is located in Dwarka.
+The National Highways Authority of India headquarters, an autonomous agency of the Government of India, set up in 1988, is located in Dwarka.

-The Ministry of External Affairs owns MEA Housing Complex in Dwarka, for the housing of its officials and diplomats.
-The Government of Delhi has approved for construction of Indira Gandhi Hospital, a super-specialty hospital in Dwarka, which will cost ₹850 crore and will be spread over 24 acres, to be operational from the year 2020.
+The Ministry of External Affairs owns the MEA Housing Complex in Dwarka, which houses its officials and diplomats.
+The Government of Delhi has approved the construction of Indira Gandhi Hospital, a super-speciality hospital in Dwarka, which will cost ₹850 crore and will be spread over 24 acres, to be operational from the year 2020.
 The Punjab National Bank opened its new corporate head office in Dwarka in 2018.

 In 2020, Manipur Bhavan is being built in Dwarka by Government of Manipur.
 In 2021, as per media reports Government of Bihar built Bihar Sadan in Dwarka.

 Politics

 It is part of the Dwarka, Delhi Assembly constituency.
-Vinay Mishra of Aam Aadmi Party is the MLA since 2015.
+Parduymn Rajput of Bharatiya Janata Party is the MLA since 2025.